Spatial Operations Scripting

 Transforms are used to create new geometries by transforming the original geometries in some way.
 Using a transform on a collection of geometries creates new, separate geometries in a different collection.
 Transforms work on a single feature collection, and use a function-like syntax:

-Minimum Bounding Rectangle : The MBR (for Minimum Bounding Rectangle) transform creates a minimum bounding rectangle for each feature in its collection.
+- Minimum Bounding Rectangle : The MBR (for Minimum Bounding Rectangle) transform creates a minimum bounding rectangle for each feature in its collection.
+MBR ( <feature collection>, grouping:<grouping>)

 An advanced example of a convex hull calculation that first performs an attribute query on the layer:

-// Create a new layer from convex hulls of the areas in the “Townships” layer
+/* Create a new layer of convex hulls for all the areas in the “Townships” layer that meet an attribute query */

 Creating four different buffer sets from the MyLayer feature set, the units can be defined as follows:

-set1 = Buffer( "MyLayer", 10 ) // uses 10 meters since no unit has been specified or defined
+// uses 10 meters and grouping:none since no unit or group option has been specified

 DEFAULT UNITS Feet

 The script language allows the user to manage feature selection in layers using the SELECT command.
-Features may be added to the current selection using the ADD specifier, or the selection may be cleared using the CLEAR specifier.
+Features may be added to the current selection using the ADD specifier, removed from the current selection using the REMOVE specifier, or the selection may be cleared using the CLEAR specifier.

-To select the features in a layer, use the syntax SELECT <feature collection>.
+To select all of the features in a layer, use the syntax SELECT <feature collection>.

 To add features to the current selection, use the syntax SELECT ADD <feature collection>.